KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The current value is not one of the System.Web.Configuration.PagesSection.EnableSessionState values.

-    throw [System.Configuration.ConfigurationErrorsException]::New("The current value is not one of the System.Web.Configuration.PagesSection.EnableSessionState values.")
+    throw [System.Configuration.ConfigurationErrorsException]::New('The current value is not one of the System.Web.Configuration.PagesSection.EnableSessionState values.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Configuration.ConfigurationErrorsException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Configuration.ConfigurationErrorsException.aspx)